Will-huynh13/CSCI-3753/Programming Assignment 1/README.md

 This assignment will go over how to compile and install modern Linux kernel, as well as custom system calls.

 ### The C code included in this file will test both Helloworld and cs3753 system calls
-cs3753_add will add 1 and 10 together in kernel mode and return the result in the user space. helloworld will print helloworld

 ```
 syscallTest.c
 ```